jhuber3/temperature-sensitive-sir/README.md

 3. Ensure that the g++ compiler is intalled by checking `which gcc`.
 To run the model, you should have gcc 4.9.2.
 To confirm that the proper version is installed, run `gcc --version`.
 If it is not, install it.

 ## Building

+Enter into the EpidemicIndices_StartTemp/ or FinalEpidemicSize/ folders.
 If you have done the above, you are set to compile the code.
 Check to see that you are in the home directory by running `pwd`.
 Then, do the following:
 ```
 cd build
 cmake ..